Testing Scalable Bell Inequalities for Quantum Graph States on IBM Quantum Devices: Results of Experiments

-We also report the violation of the CHSH-like Bell inequality by Baccari et al. in the subdivided honeycomb graph using whole qubits on \verb+ibmq_manhattan+.
-The correlations of honeycomb struture on the devices of \verb+ibmq_toronto+, \verb+ibmq_sydney+, and \verb+ibmq_manhattan+ are listed in Table \ref{tab:honeycomb}.
-This result implies that the \verb+ibmq_manhattan+ device has the ability to prepare a large graph state unique to its qubit layout even using its whole qubits, in rather good accuracy.
-For both \verb+ibmq_toronto+ and \verb+ibmq_sydney+, the honeycomb structures on these two devices did not violate the classical bound of the inequality.
+We also report the violation of the CHSH-like Bell inequality by Baccari et al. in the subdivided honeycomb graph using whole qubits on both the 65-qubit device and the 27-qubit devices.
+The correlations of full connection graph state associated with the qubit structure of each device are listed in Table \ref{tab:bell_connection_graph}.
+This result implies that these IBM Quantum devices except for \verb+ibmq_toronto+ have the ability to prepare a large graph state unique to its qubit layout even using its whole qubits, in rather good accuracy.
+Especially the 65-qubit connection graph states on \verb+ibmq_brooklyn+ achieves the largest graph state preparation on IBM Quantum Experience.

-The python codes of our experiments are stored at https://github.com/BOBO1997/qip2021\_poster549.